lachlanchen/IdeasGlass/IdeaGlass/firmware/ideasglass_arduino/README.md

 2. Open `WifiTest/WifiTest.ino` in Arduino IDE – it auto-detects `wifi_credentials.h` or falls back to the example file.
 3. Upload to the XIAO ESP32S3 and watch the serial monitor for connection / RSSI logs.

-### Ngrok HTTPS client
+### Ngrok HTTPS client + Photo capture

 `IdeasGlassNgrokClient/IdeasGlassNgrokClient.ino` demonstrates how to:

 1. Load Wi-Fi credentials from `wifi_credentials.h`
+2. Initialize the XIAO ESP32S3 Sense camera, capture a QVGA JPEG, encode it in Base64
-2. Trust the LetsEncrypt certificate for `ideas.lazying.art` (embedded in the sketch)
+3. Trust the LetsEncrypt certificate for `ideas.lazying.art` (embedded in the sketch)
-3. Send JSON payloads to `https://ideas.lazying.art/api/v1/messages`
+4. Send JSON payloads (text + photo) to `https://ideas.lazying.art/api/v1/messages`

 Update `kServerHost`, `kServerPort`, and `kDeviceId` if you expose the backend on a different hostname/port.
+Photos are sent every ~30 seconds by default.

 ## BLE profile